ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 gpg -e .ansible.vault_pw ; rm .ansible.vault_pw
 ```

+The resulting `.ansible.vault_pw.gpg` will be automatically decrypted by Ansible at runtime (use of an agent, such as `gpg-agent` is advised).

 Configure your local environment to know where the ansible vault password is located:

 ```shell